vantage-sh/docs.vantage.sh/docs/terraform.md

 - [Budgets](/budgets)
 - [Business Metrics](/per_unit_costs#importing-business-metrics)

-The capabilities help engineering teams **fully automate cost reporting** in Vantage through some of the following use cases:
+These capabilities help engineering teams **fully automate cost reporting** in Vantage through some of the following use cases:

 - Build cost reports for hundreds of teams
 - Integrate thousands of AWS accounts